Chart Color Schemes

 Noble Park North has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of the Noble Park North statistical area (Lv2) is around 7,634.
-This figure reflects an increase of 198 people since the 2021 Census, which recorded a population of 7,436.
-The change is inferred from AreaSearch's estimation of the resident population at 7,632 following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Noble Park North's population is estimated at around 7,634 as of Feb 2026.
+This reflects an increase of 198 people (2.7%) since the 2021 Census, which reported a population of 7,436 people.
+The change is inferred from the resident population of 7,632, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,035 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods in the area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, lower quartile growth of national areas is anticipated for the Noble Park North (SA2).
-It is expected to increase by 139 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, lower quartile growth of national areas is anticipated, with the suburb expected to increase by 139 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population